Stillpoint-Software/.github/profile/README.md

 # Open Source

-We have built several products to help boost your development journey with three groundbreaking open-source tools:
+We have built several projects to help boost your development productivity:

-- Hyperbee.Pipeline: Revolutionize your async workflows with Hyperbee.pipeline.
-Easily create composable pipelines and middleware that empower seamless integration and streamlined processing of asynchronous tasks.
+- Hyperbee.Pipeline: Easily create async workflows using composable pipelines, and middleware that empowers seamless integration and streamlined processing of asynchronous tasks.

    -  Composable async pipelines supporting
       - Condition flow